Year: 2021

 02 Nov 2021

-See a list of other available items (beef, chicken, pork, eggs, vegetables and flowers) soon!
-You can pre-order and prepay for a quick pickup, or shop in-store when picking up your turkey.
-If you have questions about how the process works or questions about our turkeys, see our Frequently Asked Questions section below.
+As we get closer to Thanksgiving, we’ll have a variety of additional items available for pre-order, including beef, chicken, pork, eggs, vegetables, and flowers.
+You can prepay for quick and convenient pickup, or shop in-store when you collect your turkey.
+We’ll also reach out with details about the order pickup process as the holiday approaches.
+For any questions about the process or our turkeys, please refer to our Frequently Asked Questions below. section below.

 FAQ